siddharthk6-tech/Wren-DevOps_Task/README.md

 ---

 ## How to Use
-Each folder includes its own README file explaining setup, usage, and outputs.
+Each folder includes its own README file explaining setup, usage.
+Each task includes outputs/screenshots to demonstrate functionality.

 ---